 ~ The first step of rigid pavement construction is the preparation of subgrade.

 ~ Cutting and filling work is done according to the requirement and compaction work is carried out.
 The light application of water should be done during the compaction work i.e. compaction should be done at optimum moisture content.

 b.
 Provision of sub-base course

 ~ Sub-base course is provided when the subgrade is weak.
-In the case of strong sub-grade; there is no need for the sub-base course.
+In the case of a strong sub-grade; there is no need for the sub-base course.

 c.
 Preparation of Base Course

 ~ Then built non-erosive base coarse with boulders and stones maintaining slopes for water disposal purpose.

 ~ Voids and gaps between the boulders or big stones are filled with small stones.

-~ Strong stones with irregular shape are generally prefered.
+~ Strong stones with irregular shapes are generally preferred.

 ~ Thickness of base course should be a minimum of 6 inches.

 d.
 Surface Course Preparation

 ~ Construct the slab of concrete above the base course (either with RCC or PCC ).

 ~ For high traffic road; its thickness should not be less than 12 inches.